-How long is my pre-approval auto loan check good for?
+How long is my preapproval auto loan check good for?

 How soon will I receive a decision after I submit my loan application?

-We work hard to provide you a decision within minutes.
+Within minutes, in most cases!
 If you provided your email address during the application process, we'll send you a follow-up email with more details.

 Can I get approved for an auto loan before I pick out my car?

-- for pick-up at a branch
+- By picking it up at a branch

 Yes.
 Email notifications are sent with directions on how to electronically sign your Promissory Note.